Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

 **25.What is the difference between slice and splice?**

-The methods slice() and splice() are widely used methods for array manipulations.
+slice() and splice() methods are used widely for array manipulations.

 **Slice() Method:**
 - Slice method is used to create a new array from the original array.
 It takes two arguments the start index, indicating where to begin the slice, and the end index is not included in the sliced array.